 Inside every utility today are a whole lot of Batmans, basically, with a whole lot of good ideas waiting for the opportunity to build them out and show what they can do.

-It’s time to let your inner Batmans come out and join the fight.
+So, our final bit of advice: It’s time to let your inner Batmans come out and join the fight.

 With that self-made superhero thinking in mind, we sat down and turned our favorite new tech dream, The Cloud, into your next comic book superhero obsession.
 (The Avengers ain’t got nothing on us.)
 Read the first issue here.